 Executive Director, Jnetics

-Our Project & Programme Manger, Greg Blank, is responsible for managing our key projects, including the GENEius programme, as well as coordinating our screening services and managing our volunteers.
+Our Project & Programme Manager, Greg Blank, is responsible for managing our key projects, including the GENEius programme, as well as coordinating our screening services and managing our volunteers.

 Our Project Research & Development Officer, Rachael Citron, is assisting with the research, development and delivery the GENEius programme and supporting the other on-going Jnetics activities.

 We are currently supported by an experienced freelance professional:

 Jnetics is managed by a board of trustees responsible for ensuring that the charity meets its objectives whilst complying with legal obligations under charity and company law.
 The board provides guidance for the strategic development of the charity and reviews work as it develops.